 What other vegetables are safe for my cat?

 Now that you know the answer to the question “Can cats eat zucchini?”, you want to be sure where other veggies stand.
 You’re keen on introducing more greens into your pet’s diet but you don’t want to make a mistake.

 Lettuce, kale, and spinach are also safe for your cat, although they are harder to prepare.
 They’re full of vitamins and water cats need.

 Bell peppers are also a great snack that you can give to your feline from time to time.
 They’re filled with vitamin C and will keep your cat hydrated.

-What vegetables are unsafe for my cat?
+What vegetables should I avoid giving my cat?

 Cats can eat zucchini as they’re good for their health, but there are some vegetables they should stay away from.

 Onions and garlic are very harmful to cats.
 They cause anemia and other blood-related issues, and cooking them won’t make them any less dangerous.

 Corn isn’t as harmful as onions but is heavy in carbs that are hard for a cat to digest.
 A small amount of frozen corn shouldn’t cause big health problems for your feline, though.
 But it’s always better to be on the safe side.

 Cats can eat zucchini, as much as cooked carrots and broccoli.
 They can chew a bite or two of raw lettuce, kale, spinach, and bell peppers too!